CAMeL-Lab/samer-arabic-readability/readme.md

 This repository is organized as follows:
 - data: includes all the data used throughout our paper to train and test different models.
-- data_preparation: includes scripts to
+- data_preparation: includes scripts to prepare the raw data.
 - models: includes scripts to train and evaluate all of our single models.
 These scripts save the models and output their decisions on the test and development sets of our dataset.
-- tuning: includes notebooks used to tune certain parameters of the frequency, lex, and MLE models.
+- tuning_experiments: includes notebooks used in the development of the paper to tune certain parameters of the models used.
 - final_experiments: includes a Python notebook that visualizes all the results of our experiments.

 #### Reproducing our results